lassejlv/servemon/docs/config-file.md

 -   port: `Number` - The port to serve the site on.
 (Default: 3000)
 -   directory: `String` - The directory to serve.
 (Default: current directory)
 -   watch: `Boolean` - Watch the directory for changes.
 (You can set it to true or false)
+-   open: `Boolean` - Open the browser when the server starts.
+(You can set it to true or false)